Rufski/Rufski.github.io/wip/pmu-part-2.md

 - the trainer's name
 - the horse's average timing for a km during the race
 - how much money the horse won at this race
-- the horse's former performance (more on that later)
+- the horse's former performance (see below)
-- the odds on the horse (how much people bet on the horse as opposed to other horses; calculation detailed below)
+- the odds on the horse (the ratio of total money not bet on the horse to the total money bet on the horse)
 - whether the horse ends up running the race (some horses are scheduled to run but end up not running)
 - the horse's finishing position